confluentinc/kafka-rest/docs/index.rst

    `Confluent Platform <http://confluent.io/downloads/>`_.
 To install from source, follow the instructions in the `Development`_ section.
 Before starting the |crest| you must start Kafka and the |sr|.
-You can find instructions for starting those services in the `Schema Registry repository <http://github.com/confluentinc/schema-registry>`_.
+You can find instructions for starting those services in `Schema Registry repository <http://github.com/confluentinc/schema-registry>`_.

 Deployment